HannoVorster/HannoVorster/README.md

 # Hi! 👋

-During the day I build cool shit on software, during the night I play a game or 2 and inbetween I run to keep the blood pumping!
+During the day I build cool shit with software, during the night I play a game or 2 and inbetween I run to keep the blood pumping!

 ## ✍️ Blog